 Eligibility and Terms of Fellowship

-Fellowships are typically 2 years in duration for both pre- and postdoctoral fellows.
+Fellowships are typically two years in duration for both pre- and postdoctoral fellows.
 Predoctoral fellows conduct alcohol or drug research related to their dissertation topic under the supervision of a mentor.
 Their dissertation research need not centrally concern alcohol or drugs, but fellows are expected to publish at least one paper addressing alcohol and/or drug outcomes as a product of their research.
 Postdoctoral training focuses on the cultivation of independent scholars, and thus, the first year of the program focuses primarily on supporting the fellow in writing a small grant application (typically, an NIAAA R21 or K proposal).
 During their second year, postdoctoral fellows initiate and complete a second-year project, which may be either a) a comprehensive review of the literature or b) a supervised analytic project developed and executed by the trainee.
 Postdoctoral fellows are also expected to publish papers from their dissertation during their training.
 All trainees benefit from attendance at ARG’s weekly Advanced Alcohol Research Seminar, brown bag presentations at ARG, offsite conferences, and regular meetings with their ARG mentors.
 A travel allowance is provided to facilitate conference attendance and networking, and ARG hosts ongoing statistical seminars and trainings to facilitate the acquisition of cutting-edge methods and analytic techniques.
-Additional training and support are provided by ARG’s statistical department, headed by Jason Bond, Senior Biostatistician.
+Additional training and support are provided by ARG’s statistical department.

 Fellows must be U.S. citizens or permanent residents.
 Predoctoral fellows must be University of California students, and postdoctoral fellows must have academic or professional doctoral degrees.
 Although some of the research at our Center focuses on clinical issues, fellowships are not appropriate for persons interested primarily in clinical practice.
 Applicants with interest in health disparities will be given special consideration, although others will also be considered.